dido1998/academic-kickstart/content/post/GSOC _START/index.md

 +++
-title = "[2019/5] Got accepted into GSOC 2019.
-Will be working with the NumFocus orgainsation on the project <a href="https://summerofcode.withgoogle.com/projects/#4846902464479232">'Building Recurrent Neural Networks for ChainerX'</a>. " subtitle = ""
+title = "[2019/5] Our paper titled 'ARHNet - Leveraging Community Interaction for Detection of Religious Hate Speech in Arabic' got accepted into ACL-SRW 2019. </a>. " subtitle = ""

 date = 2018-11-08T00:00:00